 It will be hot and humid so consider a lodge with air conditioning and a swimming pool (or, even better, a private plunge pool on your room’s deck).
 The weather is also perfect for using outdoor showers…!

 WHAT TO PACK Non-negotiables are sunscreen, sunglasses and a hat or cap.
 The sun is very intense in summer and a bout of sunstroke will ruin your safari.
 Cotton shorts and T-shirts in neutral colours (greens, greys and browns) will keep you cool.
-Flip-flops are useful around camp and remember to pack a bathing costume.
-One pair of trousers and a long-sleeved shirt are recommended for evenings, when mosquitoes are more active (they will bite skin not covered by clothes, try to avoid black and navy blue, which attract them).
+Flip-flops are useful around camp and pack a bathing costume.
+One pair of trousers and a long-sleeved shirt are recommended for evenings, when mosquitoes are more active (they will bite skin not covered by clothes and avoid black and navy blue, which attract them).

 Consult your travel clinic about malaria medication regardless of your destination and inform then if you are intending to go scuba diving at a beach or island destination to ensure they prescribe the correct prophylactic.